Click on the links below for answers to commonly asked questions

 In Speedgrader, you'll see a ! in a dark grey box next to the student's document title.
 Underneath, you will see a light grey Resubmit to Copyleaks Plagiarism Checker box.

-Note: Copyleaks is working on a fix for this that will allow
+Note: Copyleaks is working on a more permanent fix for this.

 Have Questions?
 Contact the Academic Technology Support Team